-Not only is this survival knife absolutely gorgeous, but the Helle is designed for ergonomic holding and sharp slicing.
-The blade is made from high-quality stainless steel that’s, dare we say, sharp as Helle.
+Not only is this survival knife absolutely gorgeous, but the Morakniv Companion Knife is designed for ergonomic holding and sharp slicing.
+The blade is made from high-quality Swedish stainless steel that’s sharp as hell.
 When the knife begins to dull, it still holds its edge making it easier to sharpen when need be.
-The barrel handle is a handsome touch and it sits in an exquisitely crafted embossed leather sheath to really bare a masculine vibe.
+The extra-long, easy-to-grip handle adds a handsome touch and it sits in a color-matching plastic sheath to really bear a masculine vibe.

 Looking to channel your inner Crocodile Dundee?
 Make sure your knife is this KA-BAR survival knife.
 Aptly named the Marine Corps knife, its 7-inch blade provides plenty of real estate to accomplish a variety of tasks.
 The blade is made from Cro-van steel, which helps to keep this survival knife both sharp and durable over extended use.
 Additionally, there’s a guard a top of the hilt to keep your hand from slipping during use, giving it just an extra step of safety while you’re already working to survive.